 Depart on your afternoon tour of Shanghai Museum, located in People’s Square.
 Founded in 1952, the Shanghai Museum remains China’s most important museum of classical Chinese art.
 In a modern building that’s something of a work of art itself – its unique round top and square base encompasses traditional Chinese concepts of the earth – the museum’s four floors include impressive displays of bronzes and ceramics from prehistoric cultures to the 19th century, ink drawings, calligraphy and seals, as well as large collections of art from ethnic minorities.
 It’s also home to large collections of jade, coins, furnishings from the Ming and Qing periods 1368-1912, and a well-stocked gift shop.

-Continue to the Xiaotaoyuan Mosque, headquarters of the Shanghai Muslim Association and one of the famous Muslim Cultural centres in Shanghai.
+Continue to the Xiao Taoyuan Mosque, headquarters of the Shanghai Muslim Association and one of the famous Muslim Cultural centres in Shanghai.
 First built in 1907 and rebuilt in 1925, featuring traditional West Asian architecture.
-Within the entrance are a rectangular courtyard and a prayer hall on the west side with a capacity for 200 worshipers.
-The primary hall has 2 storeys.
+IT has a rectangular courtyard and a prayer hall on the west side with a capacity for 200 worshipers.
 Inside the middle, there exists a vaulted dome, with the Wangyue (Moon Watching) Pavilion upstairs.
-A three-storeyed hall building stands on the eastern side of the courtyard, with a library and a reading room on the second and the third floor correspondingly, and a sermon room on the first floor.
+A three-storeyed hall building stands on the eastern side, with a library and a reading room on the second and the third floor and a sermon room on the first floor.
 The Imam’s room, reception rooms, and ablution facilities are located on the southern side of the courtyard.
-In the evening, have dinner at a local restaurant.
+Enjoy dinner at a local restaurant this evening.
 Return to and overnight at your hotel.

 Continue to the bustling Chenghuangmiao Tourist Area located in the old city of the East Huangpu District that caters to sightseeing, shopping and food.
 Besides the Chenghuangmiao Temple.
 There are also some free spots, such as Zigzag Bridge outside Yuyuan Garden and the mid-lake Pavilion Teahouse a must-visit spot where visitors can experience Shanghai’s folk customs, authentic snacks and local cuisine.
 The colourful lamps on antique buildings also make it a beautiful landscape.
 There are several small commodity wholesale malls and complex shopping malls, as well as many gold shops, jewellery and souvenir stores.